MSOE-CPE2600/vector-lab-turney-cborbas05/README.md

  Dynamic Memory
 >	- Implement our code using dynamic memory for the list of vectors
 >	- File IO (Reading and writing .csv files)
+>	- Incorperate tags to your commit
+>	- Incorperate a README.md file to your commit